-Justifacts follows up with schools consistently while the verification is in process, but we never discourage a candidate from contacting the school to help facilitate the process, as well.
-School’s rely on alumni for many things, and a quick call by a former student to the school’s alumni association may go a long way.
-Also, a charming call to Mrs. Smith, Guidance Secretary, by a former student she may remember might just push that candidate’s request to the top of the pile.
+Justifacts follows up with schools consistently while the verification is in the process.
+But, we never discourage a candidate from contacting the school to help facilitate the process.
+School’s rely on alumni for many things.
+A quick call by a former student to the school’s alumni association goes a long way.
+Also, a charming call to the guidance secretary, by a former student she may remember, might just push that request to the top of the pile.

 Location, Location, Location

 Facilitating the process is always a helpful prospect.
-However, we are a verification company at the end of the day, and we will sometimes go through many hurdles to provide to you what you need.
-We are in the business of helping our clients hire the right people, and we will do what it takes to make that happen.
+However, we are a verification company at the end of the day.
+We sometimes go through many hurdles to provide to you what you need.
+We are in the business of helping our clients hire the right people.
+Justifacts will do what it takes to make that happen for you.